aimanesmimah/tech-products-chatbot-UI/README.md

-This is a react app created by Facebook utility `create-react-app`.
+#tech-products-chatbot-UI

+Our client app built with react library and the project was set up & initialized with Facebook utility `create-react-app`.

 ## Install